top of page

 The frequency of sunscreen reapplication depends on how long it remains effective under sun and water exposure.
 Choosing the right type ensures consistent and reliable protection.

-Why Mineral Sunscreen Is the Best Choice for Ocean Lovers
+Why Mineral Sunscreen Is the Best Reef-Safe Sunscreen for Divers

 For those who care about their health and the health of our oceans, mineral sunscreen is the obvious choice.
 Chemical sunscreens, with their potential to damage coral reefs and aquatic life, should definitely be avoided, especially by anyone who spends significant time in the water.
 When you're swimming, snorkeling, or scuba diving, you're not just protecting your skin—you’re also helping to protect the delicate ecosystems beneath the surface.

-The best mineral sunscreens are those that are specially formulated for water-based activities, like Stream2Sea.
-This mineral-based sunscreen uses non-nano titanium dioxide as its active ingredient, offering broad-spectrum protection against harmful UVA and UVB rays without the use of chemicals known to damage coral reefs and marine life.
+The best mineral sunscreens are those specially formulated for water-based activities, and that's something Stream2Sea has focused on from the very beginning.
+Their formulas use non-nano titanium dioxide as the active ingredient, offering broad-spectrum protection against UVA and UVB rays without relying on chemicals known to harm coral reefs and marine ecosystems.

 Mineral vs. Chemical Sunscreen: Protect Yourself, Protect the Ocean

 Sunscreen is essential for protecting your skin from the harmful effects of UV radiation, but it’s equally important to consider how your choice of sunscreen impacts the environment.
 When you’re gearing up for a dive, swim, or beach day, remember that not all sunscreens are created equal.
-If you care about protecting your skin and preserving the health of our oceans, mineral sunscreen is the clear choice.
-Products like Stream2Sea Water Sport Sunscreen offer excellent sun protection, are safe for marine life, and help you do your part to protect the planet.
+If you care about protecting your skin while preserving marine ecosystems, reef-safe mineral sunscreen is the clear choice.
+Products like Stream2Sea Water Sport Sunscreen and Stream2Sea Coral Care SPF 30 offer excellent sun protection, are safe for marine life, and help you do your part to protect the planet.

-So, next time you dive into the waters, take a moment to consider what you’re putting on your skin.
+So, next time you dive into the waters, take a moment to consider what you’re putting on your skin, mineral vs. chemical sunscreen.
 Make the ocean-friendly choice, and together, we can help keep our oceans vibrant and full of life for generations to come.

 k